 6 Ways to Get Your Kids to Respect You

 This is going to look different from child to child, but you know when you’re disrespectful–and so do they.
 As the parent, this is something we can teach by doing.
 If we’re sarcastic and dismissive to them, they’ll try out that kind of behavior soon enough.
 That’s not to say we’re on the same level as our children, but even the “boss” can treat others with respect.

 This is huge.
 The relationship between parents sets the tone for the greater family dynamic.
 When children see mom and dad treat each other with love and respect—despite their differences—the standard has been set.

 Children who are taught the connection between love and discipline can accept consequences more easily than those who are governed exclusively by “do it because I said so” and “chapter and verse.”

 Children are master observers.
 Personal work ethic… Paying bills… Charitable giving… Helping others… Generous with tips… Talking positively about others behind their backs… All of these are areas where we build and sustain the kind of character our kids will respond to with respect.

-If you let your kids walk all over you (you don’t follow through on discipline, you give in when they pitch a fit, you let them treat you disrespectfully) why will they respect you?
+If you let your kids walk all over you (you don’t follow through on discipline, you give in when they pitch a fit, you let them treat you disrespectfully), why will they respect you?

 Kids will be kids.
 They’ll whine, they’ll have temper tantrums, they’ll pout.
 If you’re acting that way too, they’ll likely have little respect for you.
 Keep your cool.
 Instead of yelling, “Don’t you say that to me, it’s disrespectful!”
 Calmly respond to their misbehavior.
 “You know, we don’t talk to each other like that in our family.
 We treat each other with respect.
-Go to your room and think about what you said.
+Go to your room and think about what you said.”